|

 3 Free Punch Needle Christmas Patterns (& Tutorials!)

-Are you looking for some fun punch needle ornaments to make this holiday season?
 I’ve got three free punch needle Christmas patterns for you to try, plus video tutorials showing how to put them together.

 Keep scrolling to find out more and get your free patterns!

-(This post contains affiliate links.
+(This post may contain affiliate links.
 If you click one and make a purchase, I may receive a small commission at no extra cost to you.
 Read the disclaimer here.
 Thank you for your support!)

 I made these punch needle Christmas patterns as part of my 12 Days of Christmas DIY’s video series for 2020, along with several macrame ornaments and a couple fun glitter projects!